‘Modern Family’ Star Ariel Winter Shares Her Tips For Improving Mental & Physical Health

 The Inquisitr previously reported that the actress was feeling confident enough in her body to wear a plunging top and tight jeans on the set of Modern Family, which is closing its run after 11 seasons on ABC.

-In the photo, Ariel is posed alongside her handsome longtime castmates Nolan Gould and Rico Rodriguez.
+In the above photo, Ariel is posed alongside her handsome longtime castmates, Nolan Gould and Rico Rodriguez.

 Modern Family is currently airing its final season on ABC.